 King James I of England liked his finery.

-In the 1600s, The English aristocracy, like their peers throughout the rest of western Europe has an insatiable desire for the fine cloth, which is equal parts durable and delicate.
+In the 1600s, The English aristocracy, like their peers throughout the rest of western Europe had an insatiable desire for the fine cloth, which is equal parts durable and delicate.

 The process for producing silk is complex and labor intensive, but the essentials to begin production might seem tantalizingly simple.
 All that is needed to begin are silkworm caterpillars and mulberry leaves.
-By the 17th century, silk production had become established in France and Italy, but not England, despite a concerted effort King James I. It was recognized that England spent vast sums of money on silk, and under the mercantilist lens through which economic transactions were viewed, King James and his advisers sought means to rectify this trade imbalance.
-First by seeking to establish silk production in England, and when this failed in the new colony of Virginia.
+By the 17th century, silk production had become established in France and Italy, but not England, despite a concerted effort by King James I. It was recognized that England spent vast sums of money on importing silk, and King James and his advisers sought means to rectify this trade imbalance.
+First they tried to establish silk production in England, and when this failed, it was tried in the new colony of Virginia.

 The dream of making silk a major product for export dates the earliest years of English colonization of North America.
 In 1621, just over a decade after the founding of the Jamestown settlement in Virginia, “silke worme seed” was sent along with grape vines for the colonists to cultivate.
 In 1623, the London Company, which controlled the settlement activities in Virginia, decreed, at the insistence of King James, that every planter cultivate ten mulberry trees for every hundred acres of their estate, or else pay a fine of ten pounds of tobacco.
 Later in the century, in 1641, silk production was incentivised with carrots rather than sticks, with fifty pounds of tobacco offered for every pound of silk produced by a planter.
 Despite these efforts, as time wore on, Virginia planters increasingly cultivated crops dictated by market demand rather than imperial whim.
 Chief among these was tobacco, a native American crop with nearly limitless global demand.